Facebook marketplace faces EU antitrust probe - source

-Facebook (FB.O) is likely to face its first EU antitrust investigation in the coming weeks as regulators zoom in on its online marketplace after rivals complained about the service, a person familiar with the matter said.
+BRUSSELS (Reuters) - Facebook is likely to face its first EU antitrust investigation in the coming weeks as regulators zoom in on its online marketplace after rivals complained about the service, a person familiar with the matter said.

-The move by European Competition Commissioner Margrethe Vestager would make Facebook the latest U.S. tech giant to be in her crosshairs following cases against Alphabet's (GOOGL.O) Google, Apple (AAPL.O) and Amazon (AMZN.O).
+The move by European Competition Commissioner Margrethe Vestager would make Facebook the latest U.S. tech giant to be in her crosshairs following cases against Alphabet’s Google, Apple and Amazon.

 Facebook’s online marketplace, launched in 2016, is used by 800 million Facebook users in 70 countries to buy and sell items.
 It drew scrutiny in 2019 from the European Commission, which sent out questionnaires seeking details about its role in relation to rivals in online classified ads, an EU document seen by Reuters at the time showed.